 8. “Any man who must say ‘I am the King’ is no true King.”

 Tywin Lannister has been an iconic figure in Game of Thrones.
 The richest man in all of the seven kingdoms, he was ruthless and highly intelligent.
 It is said that no one could devise war strategies better than him and nobody had a better foresight about politics.
 He commanded attention anywhere he went and his cold stare was enough to freeze anyone.
-Including King Joffrey (arguably the most hated character in the series), who was a king at this point.
+Including Joffrey (arguably the most hated character in the series), who was a king at this point.
 Needless to say, Joffrey didn’t like it.
-Not that he could run his mouth with Tywin on the other end either.
+Not that he could run his mouth with Tywin either.

 9. “Never forget what you are.
 The rest of the world will not.
 Wear it like armour, and it can never be used to hurt you.”